The following information was excerpted from the Kansas Statutes, Chapter 73, Section 73-1301.

 American Bison: The Great Plains Nature Center.

-Bison bison (American Buffalo): Information about American bison from the Smithsonian National Museum of Natural History.
+Bison bison (American bison): Information about American bison from the Smithsonian National Museum of Natural History.

-Bison bison (American Buffalo) Information and pictures from the University of Michigan Museum of Zoology's Animal Diversity Web.
+Bison bison (American bison) Information and pictures from the University of Michigan Museum of Zoology's Animal Diversity Web.

 Bison bison (Linnaeus, 1758): Integrated Taxonomic Information System (ITIS) Here you will find authoritative taxonomic information on plants, animals, fungi, and microbes of North America and the world.